2020 The Year of Never Ending Changes

 Sean and Alison on a class day at Kirriemuir Farm

-On February 28th, right before the pandemic gripped the US, Sean and I accepted a summer private service position on a Wyoming cattle ranch.
+On February 28th, before the pandemic gripped the US, Sean and I accepted a summer private service position on a Wyoming cattle ranch.
 Our current bosses were on vacation in the Bahamas, so we didn’t turn in our notice for another week, but we planned to stay until April, as our new job didn’t start until April 27th.
-Unfortunately, our bosses unknowingly brought Covid-19 back from the Bahamas, and by mid-March, I had covid-19 with pretty rough symptoms lasting 10-days.
+Unfortunately, our bosses unknowingly brought COVID-19 back from the Bahamas, and by mid-March, I had COVID-19 with pretty rough symptoms lasting 10 days.
 Sean did not have Covid symptoms, so we assumed he was asymptomatic.

 Several staff members were sick by mid-to-late March, so the office shut down, and we ended our employment a week early.
 Unfortunately, a week later, our Wyoming job was “put on hold” while the family figured out whether or not they would open their ranch for the summer.
 They told us that an August start date might be possible but understood if we needed to move on.
 We stayed in contact, but it was clear they would not be bringing us on at all by August.

 We spent the spring and summer in isolated lockdown.
-Not having clear Covid-19 guidance or protocols from our local health department, we just did the best we could to keep ourselves, our neighbors, and our family safe.
+Not having clear COVID-19 guidance or protocols from our local health department, we just did the best we could to keep ourselves, our neighbors, and our families safe.
 We kept busy by installing a shiplap wall in our condo, and we created a website and series of videos to market ourselves to potential employers.
 But all that summer, I was slowly losing my hair.
-Vast handfuls of hair–falling out from the root every time I showered or brushed my hair.
+Vast handfuls of hair fell out from the root whenever I showered or brushed my hair.
 It was terrifying and infuriating but finally subsided around Labor Day.
 And I’m happy to report it’s growing back, although I look a bit like a chia pet right now—a small price to pay for the regrowth.

-We received the Steamboat offer right after back to back, one-week-long working interviews for private families, one in Las Vegas, NV, and another in Durango, CO.
-The Vegas job we did not want but the Durango job, well we wanted the job, and they said they were going to offer us the job, showed us the furniture they purchased for “our apartment,” and then changed their minds last minute.
+We received the Steamboat offer right after back-to-back, one-week-long working interviews for private families, one in Las Vegas, NV, and another in Durango, CO.
+We did not want the Vegas job, but we wanted the Durango job.
+They said they would offer us the job, showed us the furniture they purchased for “our apartment,” and then changed their minds at the last minute.
+Such a disappointment.

-So after a couple of interviews and a 1,600-mile move across the country, we started the Steamboat job in September.
-The ranch owners lived in FL and MN, had three grown children and grandchildren, and all-in-all visited only 6-8 weeks a year.
-The ranch management couple were midwestern, friendly, and short on specifics but easy going.
-Our skill set seemed to compliment theirs, and on paper, it appeared to be a good match for everyone.
+So, after a couple of interviews and a 1,600-mile move across the country, we started the Steamboat job in September.
+The ranch owners and extended family visited about 6-8 weeks a year and only 2 weeks in the winter, so it seemed a good fit for us.
+The ranch management couple were midwestern, friendly, and short on specifics but easygoing.
+Our skill set seemed to complement theirs, and on paper, it appeared to be a good match for everyone.

 With the cold weather came a significant change in our job.
-The first family visit was upon us, and it was Christmas–it felt as if we were starting anew.
+The first family visit was upon us, and it was Christmas–it felt like we were starting anew.
 Our job was to make their stays more enjoyable as the concierge to the family — so whatever they needed, nothing too big or too small.
 The family made requests, the ranch managers approved the work, and we worked eight, ten, and 12-hour days during their visit.
-In just 3-weeks, we wracked up a week’s worth of overtime.
-Contractually in the winter, we were part-time hourly employees and were told to keep track of our hours.
-Unfortunately, after the fact, they told us they would not pay us for the extra hours we worked and instead said we could take an extra week of vacation — at their convenience.

-But in classic “ItsAGavination” style, we packed up our newly acquired furniture and moved… back into a storage unit in Denver.
-The position turned out to be seasonal after all.
+At the end of the winter season, we packed up our newly acquired furniture and moved… back into a storage unit in Denver.
 Now, after regrouping, we’re happy to report that we’ve acquired a summer position in southwest Alaska, and we’re thrilled.

 Like so many others, 2020 was a real booger for us, with many ups and downs.
 But we learned a lot, had a good time working the Steamboat ranch, and are just moving on with that with all that new knowledge and experience.